Bolza/meeat-app/readme.md

 - [ ] Store: We Need to clear up the shit with the location coordinates in redux

+- [X] Feature: EventZoom view

-- [ ] Feature: EventZoom view, we probably just need to store the id + Join Event Button
+- [ ] EventZoom: Join Event functionality

 - [ ] Login: Login w FB & Google